 This module will enable students to acquire understanding and knowledge in the area of physical matter and phenomena.
-By providing a worthwhile educational experience, students are expected to develop the ability and skills that are relevant to study and practice of science which are useful in everyday life as well as the development of the right attitude to appreciate accuracy, precision, objectivity and integrity.
+By providing a worthwhile educational experience, students are expected to develop the ability and skills that are relevant to the study and practice of science which are useful in everyday life as well as the development of the right attitude to appreciate accuracy, precision, objectivity and integrity.

 This module will equip students with sufficient understanding and knowledge in respect of practical chemistry, particularly the appreciation of the finite life of the world’s resources and hence the need for recycling and conservation.
 Students are expected to show economic consideration and concern about the social, environmental, health and safety issues relating to the chemical industry and to recognize the usefulness and limitations of scientific methods.

 The syllabus introduces learners to the theory and concepts of accounting and the ways in which accounting is used in a variety of modern economic and business contexts.
-Learners focus on the skills of recording, reporting, presenting and interpreting financial information and build an ideal foundation both for further study and for a future career within the profession.
+Learners focus on the skills of recording, reporting, presenting and interpreting financial information and to build an ideal foundation both for further study and for a future career within the profession.

-The syllabus develops an understanding of economic terminology and principles and of basic economic theory.
-Learners study the economics of developed and developing nations and how these interrelate.
-They also learn to handle simple data and undertake economic analysis, evaluate information and discriminate between facts and value judgements in economic issues.
+The syllabus develops an understanding of economic terminology and principles of basic economic theory.
+Learners study the economics of developed and developing nations and how these economies interrelate.
+They also learn to handle simple data and undertake economic analysis, evaluate information and discriminate between facts and value judgements on economic issues.

 Business Studies (0450)